ryanchao2012/airfly/README.md

   --help                      Show this message and exit.
 ```

-## Assumptions
+## How It Works

-`airfly` assumes the tasks are populated in a Python module(or a package, e.g., `man_dag` in the below example), the dependencies are declared by assigning `upstream` and `downstream` attributes to each task.
+`airfly` assumes the tasks are populated in a Python module(or a package, e.g., `man_dag` in the below example), the dependencies are declared by assigning `upstream` or `downstream` attributes to each task.
 A task holds some attributes corresponding to an airflow operator, when `airfly` walks through the entire module, all tasks are discovered and collected, the dependency tree and the `DAG` context are auto-built, with some `ast` helpers, `airfly` can wrap the information, convert it into python code, and finally save them to `dag.py`.

 ```sh
 main_dag